brokkr/poca/README.md

 Poca also: has excellent unicode support for feeds, filenames and tags, gets cover images for feeds, has the ability to spoof user agent, remembers which downloads actually completed, and more.
-See the [Configuration](https://github.com/brokkr/poca/wiki/Configuration) section of the wiki for more details on features.
+See the [Configuration](https://github.com/brokkr/poca/wiki/Configuration) section of the wiki for more details on features and the [Development](https://github.com/brokkr/poca/wiki/Development) section for (possibly) upcoming one.

 ### Interface
 [![asciicast](https://asciinema.org/a/cwf8k4e154s6dkw2hiohqxj68.png)](https://asciinema.org/a/cwf8k4e154s6dkw2hiohqxj68)